-The ever-popular fRoots-curated Cellar Full of Folkadelia afternoon sessions – opening the door on a new world of possibilities inspired by tradition – return with early 2019 guests including:
+The ever-popular Cellar Full of Folkadelia afternoon sessions – inspired by the eclectic content of much-missed fRoots magazine – opens the door on a new world of possibilities inspired by tradition.
+In 2020, early guest confirmations include:

 BBC Radio 2 Folk Awards 2019’s Horizon Award Winner Brìghde Chaimbeul is one of Scotland’s fastest rising stars.
 A native Gaelic speaker, her style is rooted in her indigenous language and culture, but draws inspiration from a variety of piping traditions such as from Cape Breton, Eastern Europe and Ireland.
 Her debut album The Reeling has had an extraordinary response since its launch, named as Folk Album Of The Month by The Guardian, given five star reviews in both fRoots and Songlines, and voted one of the 20 Scottish Albums Of The Year by the SAY Awards.

 Ben Paley was surrounded by traditional music from the outset: his father Tom Paley, one of the great figures of the American folk revival, amongst his many signifcant influences.
 His fiddle playing is inspired by old-time American music, Swedish traditions and beyond and his has played in numerous bands and with numerous collaborators from many genres.

 Outstanding Canadian multi-instrumentalist and instrument maker, Teilhard Frost (loved in Sidmouth as member of trio Sheesham & Lotus and ‘Son) specialises in traditional Appalachian old-time music, as found on his latest solo recording, As the Crow Flies.

 The songs have strong ties to the British Isles while the fiddle tunes draw on ancient Scandinavian and northern Scottish modal settings and tunings, conjuring a feeling of mystery and drama.